-DISCONNECTION OF ELECTRIC SERVICE: The District may disconnect electric service to enforce its Customer Service Policies, including but not limited to: delinquent account balances related to current and past services, self-reconnection, diversion, employee or customer safety and fraud.
+DISCONNECTION OF ELECTRIC SERVICE: The District may disconnect electric service to enforce its Customer Service Policies, including but not limited to: delinquent account balances related to current and past services, debit balances related to Pay As You Go, self-reconnection, diversion, employee or customer safety and fraud.

 If a customer eligible for disconnect has an approved Life Support Equipment designation on their account, in lieu of disconnect, a load limiting device may be installed on their meter.